 Building, hosting, designing, optimizing, updating and marketing a website cost many times less than a mobile device.

-All businesses, especially the small business can’t handle an app properly, but handing a website and making it popular is not a difficult task.
+All businesses, especially small businesses, can’t handle an app properly, but handling a website and making it popular is not a difficult task.

 A mobile app is always a smaller version of a website.
-Adding all functionality of a website to a mobile app yet not has been possible.
+Adding all functionality of a website to a mobile app has not yet been possible.

 Who Need Mobile Apps for Their Business?